udayvir-singh/tangerine.nvim/README.md

 #### :FnlClean[!]
 Deletes stale or orphaned lua files in `target` dir

-If bang! is present then it deletes all lua files.
+If bang! is present then it deletes all compiled lua files.

 ## Evaluation
 <!-- doc=:Fnl -->